Michael Beasley driving baseline in the Air Jordan 10 Steel | History of the Air Jordan Wings Logo

-This post may contain repudiate links.
+This post may contain affiliate links.
 Please read our disclosure policy.

-In 1985, Nike debuted the first shoe for Michael Jordan that would carry his namesake, and what came along for the historic ride was the name of Nike’s newly introduced technology of Air cushioning.
+In 1985, Nike debuted the first shoe for Michael Jordan that would carry his namesake, and what came along for the historic ride was the name of Nike’s newly Nouveau technology of Air cushioning.
 Bring the two names together and a high flying rookie and you have Air Jordan.

 Air Jordan 1 Runway Poster 1985